HaoScottSun/UN-Cybersecurity-Fordham-Core-Team/README.md

 When extracting text data from pdf files, special page splitters were added to the end to each page, which will be a signal to recognize different pages.

 ### Translate
-Google translator * package was used to translate non-English language files into English.
+Googletrans package was used to translate non-English language files into English.

 ## Sentence Extraction
 ### Filter sentences